 Is distance learning for me?

-Discover whether distance learning is the right study mode for you.
+Discover whether distance learning is the right type of study for you.
 We've provided some key areas to consider.
 If the majority sound like you then this flexible option may be suitable for you:

 • I thrive on studying independently and can figure out written instructions on my own.